Best Active Noise Cancelling (ANC) Headphones and Earphones in India

 In the last few months, we've seen the widespread ‘democratisation' of active noise cancellation (ANC) technology, with a number of affordable headphones launching with this feature.
 It's now possible to buy a decent pair of active noise cancelling true wireless earphones for under Rs.
 3,000, and neckband-style wireless options with ANC are regularly available for under Rs.
 2,000.
-The Rs.
-2,499 Realme Buds Q2 is a good example of functional ANC at an affordable price, as is the OnePlus Buds Z2 which offers decent ANC performance under Rs.
-5,000.
+There are quite a few budget TWS options with ANC from brands such as Realme and OnePlus.

 For anyone who regularly travels by air, active noise cancellation technology in headphones is a boon.
 It helps to reduce strain on your ears by blocking out the loud hum of airplane engines, and it also makes it a lot easier to listen to audio through your headphones.
 Although the technology tends to work best in an airplane cabin, there are plenty of other use cases for it, such as when travelling in a train or bus, in an office environment, or even at home where sounds from a ceiling fan or an air conditioner can be distracting.

-Naturally, the best ANC performance is generally found on high-end products, with brands such as Sony, Apple, and JBL dominating the space of late.
-This feature also isn't largely restricted to over-ear headphones anymore; we've seen some impressive in-ear and true wireless earphones with active noise cancellation recently, including the recently launched Sony WF-1000XM4.
+Naturally, the best ANC performance is generally found on high-end products, with brands such as Sony, Apple, Samsung, and JBL dominating the space of late.
+This feature also isn't largely restricted to over-ear headphones anymore; we've seen some impressive in-ear and true wireless earphones with active noise cancellation recently, including the recently launched Samsung Galaxy Buds 2 Pro.

 Before we get to the list, we should start with an explanation of the technology itself, and how it works.
 Active noise cancellation works by picking up the sounds of your surroundings and creating ‘reverse' frequencies to cancel them out.
 The headphones emit sounds at the same amplitude but with an inverted phase compared to the original sound.
 This combines with the waves of the background sound, to form new waves in a process called ‘interference', which effectively cancels out the sound going into your ears.